 You might wonder what the French army was doing in Egypt in 1798.
-A general named Napoleon Bonaparte led France at this time and his army conquered many parts of Europe and Africa, including Egypt.
+A general named Napoleon Bonaparte led France at this time.
+His army conquered many parts of Europe and Africa.
+This included Egypt.

 This wasn't the first time Egypt was conquered by a foreign power.
 The Greeks, led by Alexander the Great, conquered Egypt nearly 2,000 years earlier.
-The Greeks couldn't read Egyptian hieroglyphics or speak the language of the people.
+The Greeks couldn't read Egyptian hieroglyphics or speak Egyptian.
 This caused some problems between locals and their Greek rulers, as you can imagine.